arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 * The PLC IDE defines the device program with its connectivity settings and designed tasks.
 * The Arduino IoT Cloud processes information exchange with the Arduino layer of the PRO solution devices.

-TODO Create a new image for explaining the overall structure - follow the image below

 ![Dynamics of PLC IDE with Cloud Support Workflow](assets/plc-ide-cloud-structure.png)

 The device is programmed in two layers: The PLC main execution program and the Arduino sketch.
 To communicate and interchange data in a safe way between these two different program layers, the PLC IDE use 'Shared variables' between these two layers.